Zeta functions and topology of Heisenberg cycles for linear ergodic flows: Topology of Heisenberg cycles

+In fact, due to the identity \([\Hilb_\h]\otimes_{A_\h} [\dol] = [D_\h]\), this is accounted for by a similar fact about the Morita equivalences \(\Hilb_\h\) of Theorem \ref{theorem:reiffelsmeb}.
+Namely, that for \(\h\) varying within a \(\Z\)-coset of \(\R\), we obtain a \(\Z\)-parameterized family of Morita \(A_{1/\h}\)-\(A_\h\)-bimodules: note that \(A_{1/\h}\) changes as an integer is added to \(\h\), and so does the bimodule, but the ring of scalars \(A_{\h}\) in the right multiplication remains the same.
+Twisting \(\dol\) by these bimodules and forgetting the left action gives a \(\Z\)-parameterized family of spectral triples these are exactly the \([D_{\h +b}]\).

+Actually, there is a certain internal symmetry of \(A_\h\), which we call the `Heisenberg twist' (which appeared already in \cite{DE}) whose iterates act transitively on these sets of data in both the K-theory and K-homology picture.
+The Heisenberg twist is a KK-morphism determined by the \emph{bundle} of cycles \(D_\h\), over \(\R\), as we explain below.

-Our objective in this note is to use the Local Index Theorem of \cite{CM:Local} in dimension \(2\) to compute the pairing of the class \([D_\h]\) with \(\K_0(A_\h)\).
+We are going to use the Local Index Theorem of \cite{CM:Local} in dimension \(2\) to compute the pairing of the class \([D_\h]\) with \(\K_0(A_\h)\); the result, and its proof, effectively computes the index theory of the class \(\Delta_\h\) as well.
 We will use the development of the Local Index Formula by N. Higson in \cite{Higson:Local} and our results on the harmonic oscillator residue trace of the previous section.

-In the index formula for the Heisenberg cycles over \(A_\h\) which we are going to describe, there is a \(0\)-dimensional part of the formula, and a \(2\)-dimensional part.
-The \(0\)-dimensional part, as we will show, is given by the the standard trace on \(A_\h\).